BEST CARDS 1987 TOPPS BASEBALL

 The gum was a thin, beige-colored stick.
 While most collectors didn’t chew it, the inclusion of gum was a Topps tradition.
 Over time, the gum deteriorated which led to card surface issues if not properly stored in toploaders.

-Read also: ARE 1971 BASEBALL CARDS WORTH ANYTHING
+Read also: UCLA BASEBALL CARDS

 The 1987 set had an initial print run estimated between 80-100 million units, fairly large for the time.
 Demand has remained strong from nostalgic collectors and investors, keeping mint copies scarce.